bormaxi8080/osint-timeline/DRAFT.md

 Ominis-OSINT - This Python script is an OSINT (Open Source Intelligence) tool called "Ominis OSINT - Secure Web-History Search."
 It performs online information gathering by querying Google for search results related to a user-inputted query.
 The tool extracts relevant information such as titles, URLs, and potential mentions of the query in the results: https://github.com/AnonCatalyst/Ominis-Osint

+Google Recaptcha Solver - Solve Google reCAPTCHA in less than 5 seconds: https://github.com/sarperavci/GoogleRecaptchaBypass

 Lsassy - Python tool to remotely extract credentials on a set of hosts: https://github.com/login-securite/lsassy

 Certina is an OSINT tool for red teamers and bug hunters to discover subdomains from web certificate data: https://github.com/n0mi1k/certina

+NucleiScanner is a Powerful Automation tool for detecting Unknown Vulnerabilities in the Web Applications: https://github.com/0xKayala/NucleiScanner

 ----